SapientSapiens/capstone1project-2025-mlz/README.md

 ## Exporting the Training Notebook to Script ##

+ 1\.
 Model training of the best evaluated model with best model architechture and tuned parameters viz. learning rate, inner layer input size & dropuout rate have been exported from the notebook_Training.ipynb in the form of a script namely **train.py** Running this script will outcome:

    - Generation of model file(s) with increasing accuracy in the format **xception_v_script_<epoch_number>_<validation_accuracy>.h5**
    - If in the training, after subsequent epochs, the validation accuracy increases, new model files with higher accuracy shall continue to get saved in the project directory.
    - After the model training is over, delete all the model files keeping on the one with the top accuracy.

- I also created a **convert-model.py** script which takes in a Keras model and converts it to a TFLite model.
+ 2\.
+From the notebook **notebook_tflite_Service.ipynb**, I created a **convert-model.py** script which takes in a Keras model and converts it to a TFLite model.

+ 3\.
+From the notebook **notebook_tflite_Service.ipynb**, I also created a **lambda_function.py** script the lambda_handler in which when invoked with a image (bird) url, returns the most probable class/species of the bird with the probability.

 ## Dependency and environment management ##